 Undergraduate Student: A student attending an eligible postsecondary institution and enrolled in a program leading to a diploma/certificate, an associate degree, or a bachelor’s degree.

+Unofficial Withdrawal: The determination by an institution that a student has ceased to be academically engaged and otherwise failed to officially withdraw from a course prior to the institution’s established deadline or other applicable institutional guidelines.

 Unweighted Grade Point Average: The term is defined in T.C.A. § 49-4-902.